 Credit courses are organized at various times and locations on the basis of need, interest and availability of suitable facilities.
-Courses are offered at times which are convenient for most adult students with responsibilities of job and family.
 The offerings are selected to meet predetermined community needs and to offer expanding technical and career programs.
 The course offerings are also designed to furnish an opportunity for intellectual pursuit and continuing education to those who may not wish to work toward a college degree or who may already have one.
-The courses follow the same academic standards that apply in the oncampus program.
+The courses follow the same academic standards that apply in the on-campus program.